vaibhav-venkat/shapes_3d/docs/patchy_sphere.rst

 Next, we generate :math:`n_{\text{samples}}` polar angles within the patch.
 In order to avoid clustering and gaps within the patch, we use a quasi-random `Sobol sequence <https://en.wikipedia.org/wiki/Sobol_sequence>`_, sampling over the interval :math:`[0, 1)`.
-We use a Sobol sequence because without it we see frequent gaps in the center of the patch, and also in the outer rings.
+We use a Sobol sequence because without it we see frequent in the outer rings.
 We generate a sequence :math:`\mathbf{v} = [v_1, v_2, \dots, v_{n_{\text{samples}}}]` where :math:`v_k \sim \text{Sobol}(0,1)`
 for :math:`k = 1, 2, \dots, n_{\text{samples}}`